terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/tutorials/getting-started-with-NSwag.md

 ### <a name="xml-comments"></a>XML açıklamaları

-XML açıklamaları aşağıdaki yaklaşımlardan ile etkinleştirilir:
+ XML açıklamaları etkinleştirmek için aşağıdaki adımları gerçekleştirin:

 # <a name="visual-studiotabvisual-studio-xml"></a>[Visual Studio](#tab/visual-studio-xml/)